richfisher/jruby_activiti/README.md

 # JrubyActiviti

-Wrap Activiti BPM in a gem.
+Wrapping Activiti BPM in a gem.
 So you can directly access Activiti BPM in Ruby Web Application.
 Inspired by https://github.com/boberetezeke/jruby-activiti.

 ## Installation